rfuehrer/syf_broker/README.md

 # SyF Broker

-#sigfox #python #sensordata
+# Disclaimer

+This repository will not be developed further.
+But I will keep it public for future reference.
+If you have any questions, I'll be happy to answer them, but I won't maintain the code and the repository any further.
+The original purpose was achieved in the context of a hackathon, an active use of this code is no longer given.

+This solution is not suitable for productive use!

+## Purpose

-Broker to load data from the sigfox backend and prepare those data for further processing
+Broker to load data from the sigfox backend and prepare those data for further processing.

-Further information will follow.

-Preperation:
+## Preperation:
 - create file "syf.config" with following fields

 [api_access]\